Essentials for good health

 Among vegetarian sources, legumes have the by far highest content of proteins, around 20 gram per 100 gram.
 Most of them either contain all the nine necessary essential amino acids that the body needs or have a little less than optimal of methionine-choline.

 Because Mung beans have become popular, I will mention a few facts.
 They have as high a protein content as meat and fish.
 But they are a little low in Methionine-Coline, so you need to compensate with some cereal, out of which Rice is among the richest in protein.
 Kelp and seaweed are an especially good source of Methionine and contain other good nutrients as well including Iodine and valuable trace minterals so I recommend using that.
 Chestnuts are a good complement.
 Brazil nuts are also recommended by some as they are high in Methionine but there are considerable fungal toxin problems with them so I recommend to avoid them.
-Mungbeans have the advantage of generating gas to a considerably smaller extent than other beans.
+Mungbeans have the advantage of generating less gas than other beans.

 In grains, including rice one of the essential amino acids, lysine is a little low (maize is also deficient in tryptophan).
 By combining for example rice and legumes you can get all the amino acids, but do remember that the protein content of rice and other cereals is low, about 2-4 grams per 100 gram so they are not a realistic protein source on their own, other than for supplying what is missing in beans.